JS Noshiro: Development and design

 In 2015 the Japanese defense budget allocated funds to study the construction of a new "compact-type hull destroyer with additional multi-functional capabilities" as well as a new radar system for the destroyer.
 In the same year Mitsubishi Heavy Industries (MHI) unveiled the frigate's first concept model (30FF) which they have been developing with their own funds.

 The 30DX design has an overall length of 133 m, breadth of 16 m, a standard displacement of 3,900 tons with a full load displacement of about 5,500 tons, and a maximum speed of over 30 kn.
 Weapons include a Mk 45 gun, two remote weapon stations above the bridge, 16 Mk 41 VLS at the bow, eight anti-ship missiles, one SeaRAM, an SH-60L helicopter, torpedoes, and decoy launchers.
 It can also deploy and recover unmanned underwater vehicles (UUVs), unmanned surface vessels (USVs), and sea mines from the rear ramp beneath the helideck.
 It is also expected to use a naval version of the Type 03 Chū-SAM.

 Construction and career

 Noshiro was laid down on 15 July 2020 at Mitsubishi Heavy Industries, Nagasaki and launched on 22 June 2021.
 She was commissioned on 15 December 2022.

+On 12 February 2025, the sailed to Australia for joint military drills with Australia with a port call in the Philippines in an effort to demonstrate the ship to the Royal Australian Navy.